-In the current blog post, we will describe newly implemented functionalities in the IDE for both Salesforce Developers and Admins so check and don't miss - there is something useful for you for sure!
+In the current blog post, we will describe the newly implemented functionalities in the IDE for both Salesforce Developers and Admins so check this out and don't miss - there is something useful for you for sure!

 Select the most convenient layout for your working process

-Since we are intensively working on extending abilities of The Welkin Suite IDE, it is now becoming the IDE for Salesforce developers and for admins.
+Since we are intensively working on extending the abilities of The Welkin Suite IDE, it is now quickly becoming the go to IDE for both Salesforce developers and for admins.

 We understand that these two roles require different approaches in creating a project, and using different functionalities.